1975 NBA All-Star Game

-The 1975 NBA All-Star Game was an exhibition basketball game that was played on January 14, 1975, in Phoenix, Arizona at the Arizona Veterans Memorial Coliseum.
-It was the 25th edition of the event.
+The 25th Annual NBA All-Star Game was an exhibition basketball game that was played on January 14, 1975, at the Arizona Veterans Memorial Coliseum in Phoenix, Arizona, home of the Phoenix Suns.
+This was the first All-Star Game to be held in Phoenix.
+Bob McAdoo of the Buffalo Braves led the All-Star voting.
 The East won the game 108–102.
-The MVP of the game was Walt Frazier, who scored 30 points.
+The MVP of the game was Walt Frazier, who led all scorers with 30 points for the East.

 Coaches

 Al Attles and K.C.
 Jones were selected as the West and East head coach, respectively.

 K.C.
-Jones, head coach of the Washington Bullets, qualified as the head coach of the Eastern All-Stars.
-Al Attles, head coach of the Golden State Warriors, qualified as the head coach of the Western All-Stars.
+Jones, head coach of the Eastern Conference leader Washington Bullets, qualified as the head coach of the Eastern All-Stars.
+Al Attles, head coach of the Western Conference leader Golden State Warriors, qualified as the head coach of the Western All-Stars.